Search

 As alcohol is so readily available, it’s not uncommon for grief and alcohol use disorder to occur simultaneously.
 Many people turn to alcohol as a means of dealing with grief.
 Sadly, alcohol affects us in ways that prevents us from managing our emotions in a healthy manner.

 In a sense, alcohol can perpetuate grief.
-When you drink alcohol, you numb the pain so you don’t have to confront your feelings.
+When you drink alcohol and self-medicate, you numb the pain so you don’t have to confront your feelings.
 When you stay sober, you face your negative emotions head-on, better allowing you to process the five stages of grief.

 If your grief has led to an alcohol use disorder, it’s essential that you find a treatment program that recognizes the significance of grief.